-The company has an incentive program for a total of 300,000 warrants issued on the closing date, with a potential dilutive effect of 0.6%.
+The company has an incentive program for a total of 500,000 warrants issued at market value on the closing date.
 Other than these warrant programs, the company has not established any share-based incentive programs or other outstanding securities that can be translated into equity, warrants or other share-related financial instruments.
 For more information, see the heading "Incentive program" below.